Mar 14, 2014

 Rabbi Wolk’s paternal grandfather, Rabbi Pesach Wolk, served as a shul rav was a musmach of R. Yaakov Reines, one of the leaders of the Mizrachi movement.
 Rabbi Wolk’s father is a retired chazzan.

 Rabbi Wolk is married to Annette Becker of Silver Spring, MD, a Stern alumna.
 Annette teaches at Akiba Academy and at Yavneh.
 She and Rabbi Wolk are the proud parents of six children, five of whom graduated from Yeshiva University.
 One son, Akiva, also received semicha from Rabbi Isaac Elchanan Theological Seminary.
-Rabbi and Mrs. Wolk have fourteen grandchildren.
+Rabbi and Mrs. Wolk have fifteen grandchildren.